 If you have been diagnosed with diabetes there are a number of things you have to do to make sure your vision stays as clear and as sharp as possible.
 It is important to note that diabetes destroys the smaller vessels in the eyes and this can lead to irreparable damage to your sight.
-Here at Today’s Vision Northside, our team of optometric professionals want to emphasize the importance of diabetic eye care and how to maintain your sight.
+Here at Today’s Vision Northside, our team of optometry professionals wants people to be aware of the importance of diabetic eye care and the things they need to do to maintain their sight.

 Diabetes and Your Eyes

 Diabetics have to be extremely careful in regards to their blood pressure levels and keeping them within normal range.
 Diabetics already have circulatory problems whether they recognize them for what they are or not.
-For example, if you notice you are losing feeling in your toes, or have numbness in one or both of your upper or lower extremities, those are signs of neurological and circulatory problems for which we encourage you to visit our office.
+For example, if you notice you are losing feeling in your toes, or you have numbness in constant numbness in one or both of your upper or lower extremities, those are signs of neurological and circulatory problems.
+Diabetes is a disease process that causes the vessels in the eyes to constrict, which causes a decrease in the amount of blood and nutrients the eyes receive.
+This can cause distorted vision, which can lead to ocular migraines and temporary vision loss.

 Diabetic Eye Care at our Houston Optometrist

-Your eyes require a constant and large supply of blood flow.
-This goes directly to your retina and overall eyeballs.
-For that reason, one of the most important things you can do for your eyes is healthy exercise and regular increased heart rate.
+One of the most important things you can do for your eyes gets the rest of you up and moving.
 Exercise is essential in regards to helping you maintain your weight which helps to lower blood sugar levels and keep hypertension at bay.
 In addition, exercise also helps to lower cholesterol levels and improve circulation.
 Modifying your diet to include whole grains, vegetables, fruits and lean proteins like fish and chicken also goes a long way in terms of protecting your eyes when you’ve been diagnosed with diabetes.

 Visit Today’s Vision Northside Today